Toronto Budget 2020

 Information on the 2020 Toronto City Operating Budget, links, public hearings and calls to action are all here.

-Included in the recommendations is an increase of $2.5 million to arts and culture.
-Of this, Toronto Arts Council expects to receive an increase of $500,000.
+Included is an increase of $2.5 million to arts and culture.
+Of this, Toronto Arts Council will receive an increase of $500,000 for a total allocation from the city of $25,054,600.

-While municipal support for arts grants is always important, in 2020 there are more reasons than ever for City Council to approve the recommended arts funding increase:
+While municipal support for arts grants is always important, in 2020 there are more reasons than ever for City Council to support arts funding:

 - Mayor Tory has declared 2021 will be Toronto's Year of Public Art (YPA).
 Increased arts funding will encourage strong participation by local artists, leading to lasting impact on both our artists and our city.
 Toronto Arts Council is accepting applications for funding for public art projects here.